cardiscardis/tech-interview-2/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+useFetch.ts:

+Defines the useFetch custom hook that handles fetching data from the specified api url and returns the state (data, loading, error).

+FetchContext.tsx:

+Defines the FetchContext and FetchProvider.
+The FetchProvider uses the useFetch hook and provides the fetched data through the context API.

+App.tsx:

+Uses the FetchProvider to wrap the DataDisplay component, passing the URL as a prop.
+The DataDisplay component uses the useFetchContext hook to access the fetched data.

+By separating the custom hook from the context, a modular codebase where the data-fetching logic can be reused independently of the context implementation is maintained.